Regulations for pandemic operations

 What regulations apply to childcare as a result of the closure of daycare centres and schools?

-The following applies to all employees in administration and service who cannot guarantee care at short notice due to the closure of day-care centres and schools, but who are needed in the university's emergency operations
+The following applies to all employees who cannot guarantee care at short notice due to the closure of day-care centres and schools

 What should I do if a coronavirus outbreak is suspected at the university?